Benjamin Franklin Fairless: Retirement

-Death
+Death and legacy

 Fairless retired to his home in Ligonier, Pennsylvania.
 On November 2, 1961, he sued for divorce from his wife on grounds that she had publicly humiliated him and committed "indignities".
 The divorce was granted in early December 1961.

-He was hospitalized with pleurisy in mid-November 1961, and died on January 1, 1962.
+He was hospitalized with pleurisy in mid-November 1961, and died on January 1, 1962, aged 71.
 His funeral was held at St. Michael's of the Valley Church.

-Honors and legacy namings

-In September 1942, the Pittsburgh Steamship Company named a 639 ft Great Lakes ore carrier the SS Benjamin F. Fairless.
+In September 1942, the Pittsburgh Steamship Company named a 639 ft Great Lakes ore carrier, the SS Benjamin F. Fairless.

-Fairless was awarded the Medal for Merit for advising the United States Army Chief of Ordnance during World War II on how to eliminate bottlenecks in the steel industry.

 In 1954, the Association for Iron and Steel Technology inaugurated the Benjamin F. Fairless Award in his honor.
 The American Iron and Steel Institute also created the Benjamin F. Fairless Memorial Medal in his name, its highest award given to a person outside the steel industry.

-U.S. Steel's Fairless Works near Morrisville, Pennsylvania were named for him.
-U.S. Steel also developed a company town near the steel plant, which it named Fairless Hills in his honor.

 In 1956, the Stark County Ohio Board of Education merged Navarre-Bethlehem, Beach City, Brewster, Wilmot, and Sugarcreek School Districts into one.
 It was named the Fairless Local School District, in honor of Benjamin Fairless.

-In North Braddock PA near one of Carnegie's original steel mills and his original library stands Ben Fairless Elementary school, part of the Woodland Hills School district.